 Using Screenshot from Target

 You are able to take a screenshot of a target server using the Screenshot from Target server command.
-You save this screenshot to a file location of your choosing and can save it as either a bitmap, JPEG, or PNG file.
+You can then save this screenshot to a file location of your choosing as a bitmap, JPEG or PNG file.